 - It has been part of the WEC calendar since the inaugural season in 2012.
 Toyota has won four of the first five races at its home circuit.

 - The circuit is located in the foothills of Mount Fuji, the highest mountain in Japan at 3,776.24 metres/12,389 feet.

 ALEX'S TRACK VIEW

-This is where I made my sportscar debut last year, so it will be cool going back there towards the end of a busy season.
-I'd never driven the track before and it was my debut in the car, but I set the fastest lap in the race so it must have suited me quite well!
+This is where I made my sportscar debut in 2016, so it will be cool going back there.
+On my first drive there I set the fastest lap in the race so it must have suited me quite well!